ALEXMORF/the-dark-dungeon/README.md

  that costs me productivity.
 As soon as I decoupled all these processes, my code becomes much clearer and easier to reason about and it soon became a pleasure to code again, inside this codebase.

- I just got started programming, barely knows how to program, but I hope this discovery is worth a note and I am not deluded.
  I simply put this block of letters here, as a reminder on how to write "reasonable" code.

 #So, how to prevent this from happening next time?